-The Office of Housing and Community Development will convene and conduct at least two citizen meetings at key times in the year.
-One to assess and discuss progress made on the current year's performance of the Consolidated Plan and the second to solicit input for developing the ensuing year's Action Plan.
+The Office of Housing and Community Development will convene and conduct at least one citizen meeting at key times in the year, to assess and discuss progress made on the current year's performance of the Consolidated Plan and to solicit input for developing the ensuing year's Action Plan.

-Prior to obtaining formal approval by the Board of County Supervisors, the Office of Housing and Community Development will facilitate the convening and conduction of public hearings at convenient times and at accessible facilities.
-The County will allow for the Citizen Participation Plan to include virtual/online public hearings, in addition to, inperson hearings, as a matter of general practice.
+Prior to obtaining formal approval by the Board of County Supervisors, the Office of Housing and Community Development will facilitate the convening and conduction of public hearings on behalf of the Prince William Housing Board at convenient times and at accessible facilities.
+The County will allow for the Citizen Participation Plan to include virtual/online public hearings in place of, or in addition to, in-person hearings, such as during times of a state of emergency or serious public health emergency, or even as a matter of general practice.